NicoloMoretti/barracks/docs/scripting-guide.md

 1. First change:

-  They drop all the g: c: s:
+  They drop all the 'g:' 'c:' 's:'

 2. Second change:

+  Input parameter classes/types are checked for safety.
+For example, if a command asks for a 'TechId' and you insert a 'UnitId', Barracks will report your mistake.

+3. Third change:

   If the command used to change input goals, now it doesn't, and instead resolves to a value.